 Is this the future we want for our harbor, lakefront, rivers and the Great Lakes?

-Has there been a broad public discussion and evaluation that the lease’s many implications obviously call for?
+Has there been the broad public discussion and evaluation that the lease’s many implications obviously call for?

 What you can do: Whether you are a resident, regular visitor or boat owner, contact Milwaukee aldermen about this issue.
 Insist on a full public review.